pragnayaligar/30-days-C/README.md

-# 30-days-Java
+# 30-days-C

-learning Java for 30 days
+learning C for 30 days